 Emergency and Evacuation Rehearsals

-You're required to rehearse your service’s emergency and evacuation response procedures every three months*.
+You're required to rehearse your service’s emergency and evacuation response procedures every three months*, inclusive of evacuation and shelter-in-place scenarios.
 In addition, Regulation 97(3)(b) (of the Education and Care Services National Regulations) requires that the rehearsals of the emergency and evacuation procedures are documented.

 This resource provides two forms you can use to plan, execute, evaluate, debrief and document emergency and evacuation procedure rehearsals: